 - It may be a lump sum that they can take out at once and use it for any reason

-- It may be stream of regular payments paid over the life of the homeowner
+- It may be a stream of regular payments paid over the life of the homeowner

-Reverse mortgage borrowers must have to reside in the home they are taking out the reverse mortgage from and need to stay current on their property taxes and insurance.
+Reverse mortgage borrowers must have to reside in the home they are taking out the reverse mortgage from.
+They need to stay current on their property taxes and insurance.

 FHA Reverse Mortgages Eligibility Requirements

 Reverse mortgage borrowers and any co-borrowers must be at least 62 years old to qualify.